 In January 2019, the Company acquired an undivided 100% interest in the Carmacks North (formerly Stu Project) in Yukon Territory, Canada from arms-length vendors (the "Vendors").
 In consideration, the Company issued an aggregate of 3,000,000 units (each, a "Transaction Unit") valued at \$225,000 and granted a 3% net smelter return royalty to the Vendors on any future production on the Stu Property (the "Royalty").
 The Company has the option to purchase up to two-thirds of the Royalty from the Vendors.
 The agreement also provides that the Company will make annual advance Royalty payments of \$30,000 to the Vendors beginning in May 2022, and in each subsequent year thereafter, until the commencement of any commercial production on Carmacks North.
+At May 31, 2022, \$60,000 has been paid in advance royalty payments relating to the May 31, 2022 and 2023 payments.
+(Note 5).

 Each Transaction Unit was comprised of one common share and one common share purchase warrant, with each warrant exercisable into one additional common share at an exercise price of \$0.15 per share, with an expiry date of January 16, 2022.
+During the year ended May 31, 2022 a total of 2,500,000 warrants were exercised and 500,000 expired unexercised.